-Apple has recently revealed a brand new tool at its annual WWDC developer conference.
-ARKit 3 is the latest version of the company’s set of developer tools for creating AR applications on iOS.
+At Apple’s annual WWDC developer conference, they recently revealed a brand new tool for AR technology.
+ARKit 3 is the latest version of the company’s set of developer tools for creating augmented reality applications on iOS.

 ARKit was first introduced in 2017 as a suite of tools that enable developers to build AR apps easily.
 Read on to find out what ARKit 3 is about, how it differs from its previous versions, and what value it may bring to businesses.

 What’s new in ARKit 3?

 Here’s how ARKit 3 works.
 By using computer vision, the tools can understand the position of people in the particular scene.
 And by knowing where the person is, the system can accurately composite virtual objects with regard to the real people in the scene.
 These objects can be rendered in front of or behind that person.
 It all depends on which is closer to the camera.

 Do you want to create a digital product?
 Our team is ready to help you to find the optimal solution that will meet your specifications and achieve your business goals.Get in touch with us